sunfounder/robot-hat/docs/source/pythonApi/Modules/Sound.rst

 **Constructors**

-``class robot_hat.Sound(pin)`` Create a Sound object associated with the given pin.
+``class robot_hat.Sound(pin)``: Create a Sound object associated with the given pin.
 This allows you to read analog values on that pin.

 **Methods**